nilslambertz/TwitchAutoclicker/README.md

 You can use a full URL as **website** or just part of the url, like *twitch.tv* or just *twitch*.

 ## Chrome Web Store
-You can add the extension to your browser from the [Chrome Web Store](https://chrome.google.com/webstore/detail/autoclicker-for-twitch/kllgjkfplnoopbcmaefkcgmhbjhkcogo)
+You can add the extension to your browser via the [Chrome Web Store](https://chrome.google.com/webstore/detail/autoclicker-for-twitch/kllgjkfplnoopbcmaefkcgmhbjhkcogo)